The Yacht Break is accepting crypto payments

 Cryptocurrencies have been around for many years now.
 Put simply, a cryptocurrency is a form of digital money that is different from the normal currency issued by governments.
 You can transfer traditional, non-cryptocurrency (or fiat money) like US dollars, euros and sterling digitally, but that’s not quite the same as how cryptocurrencies work.
 Cryptocurrencies are a digital asset designed to work as a medium of exchange that uses strong cryptography to secure financial transactions, control the creation of additional units, and verify the transfer of assets.

 You are likely to have heard of Bitcoin, which was the first decentralized cryptocurrency and by far the most well known, but there are many others.
-Some of the big names include Bitcoin Cash, Ethereum, Ripple and Tether.
+Some of the big names include Bitcoin Cash, Ethereum and Ripple.
 You can now use any of these cryptocurrencies to pay for your sailing holiday with The Yacht Break.

 Why pay with crypto?